Bell’s double-double powers WVU over Buffalo

 Isaac Jack was the Bulls’ best weapon before halftime, adding 13 points off the bench before halftime while grabbing four boards.

 The battle of the big men was decided by Bell, however.
-The 6-10 forward imposed his will in the second half, logging XX of his YY points while grabbing XX total rebounds to complete his first double-double of the season.
+The 6-10 forward imposed his will in the second half, logging 17 of his 18 points while grabbing 10 total rebounds to complete his first double-double of the season.

 Jack, on the other end, was silenced after halftime, going scoreless after halftime and fouling out with 4:30 left in the game.